Adventist Healthcare White Oak Medical Center

 Our construction team faced four major challenges:

 - A two-month delay in the start of the project.
-Startup of our work was dependent on the main hospital construction schedule, which was held up when the general contractor ran into complications getting the site prepared.
+Startup of our work was dependent on the main hospital construction schedule.
+Complications arose when getting the site prepared.

 - The precise pre-construction coordination required by the size of the equipment and piping – up to 20-inch diameter – used in the CUP mechanical system.